dovietanh06111999/btl_csdl/README.md

    ```

 5. Open your browser and navigate to `http://localhost:3000` to see the application running.
-6. Navigate to `http://localhost:3000/seed-data` to seed db test.
 ## Project Structure

 - `frontend/` - React frontend